KDE/documentation-docs-kdenlive-org/glossary/useful_information/using_camcorder_proxy_clips.rst

 **Proxy:**
    Sub/Clip0001S03.MP4

 In Kdenlive we now have a file called externalproxies.rc that will be installed in $INSTALL_PREFIX/share/kdenlive/externalproxies.rc / Windows: KDENLIVE_INSTALL_FOLDER/bin/data/kdenlive/externalproxies.rc.
-This is a text file that lists supported camcorder profiles, giving indication about the path and name of proxy clips.
+This is a text file that lists supported camera profiles, giving indication about the path and name of proxy clips.
 This is currently in the form: profile name = Proxy folder (relative to original clip) ; Proxy clip prefix; Proxy clip suffix; Original folder (relative to proxy file); original clip prefix; original clip suffix.

-For example for Sony camcorder, we have:
+Following camera proxies are supported:

 .. code-block::

    Sony PXW=../Sub;;S03.MP4;../Clip;;.MXF
+   GoPro LRV=./;GL;.LRV;./;GX;.MP4;./;GP;.LRV;./;GP;.MP4;./;GOPR;.LRV;./;GOPR;.MP4
+   Akaso LRV=./;;.LRV;./;;.MP4
+   DJI LRF=./;;.LRF;./;;.MP4

-Then, in the project settings you can check the "External proxy" feature and select your camcorder profile.
-Then, you can add a clip to your project, and it will automatically use the camcorder generated proxy instead of creating a new one.
+Then, in the project settings under :ref:`configure_proxy_clips` you can check the "External proxy" feature and select your camera profile.
+Then, you can add a clip to your project, and it will automatically use the camera generated proxy instead of creating a new one.
 You can also directly add the proxy clip in the project and it will be recognized as a proxy.

-This greatly improves workflow if you have such camcorder.
-Other camcorder brands also enable the creation of proxy clips, so if you have one, please send us information about the path and naming schemes so we can include it in Kdenlive
+This greatly improves workflow if you have such camera.
+Other camera brands also enable the creation of proxy clips, so if you have one, please send us information about the path and naming schemes so we can include it in Kdenlive